 - Clean the squid by removing the “plastic” portion and the ink sac.
 Just set aside the squid ink for your adobong pusit recipe.

 - Wash the squid thoroughly and let it drain well.
-Dry it up if necessary, to prevent being watery when you cooked it.
+Dry it up (necessary) to prevent being watery when you cooked it.
+Sun drying or dry it up with paper towels..make sure to remove excess water.. para hindi mag tubig.

 - Over a low-heated pan, add the olive oil then saute the garlic and ginger.